Science Bar: “Can Biological Control Save the World?”

 Free admission (subject to availability)

-Biological control is a method of controlling pests, whether animal or plant, using antagonistic living organisms called biological control agents.
+Biological control is a method of controlling pests—whether animal or plant—using living organisms that act as natural enemies, known as biological control agents.

-• The control agent is a different organism, most often a predator or pathogen of the first, which kills it or limits its development in the short or long term.
+• A control agent is a different organism—usually a predator or a pathogen of the target organism—that kills it or limits its growth, either immediately or over time.

-Naturally present in most ecosystems, biological control can be used deliberately in agriculture, among other areas, as a replacement for conventional pesticides.
+Naturally present in most ecosystems, biological control can be intentionally used in agriculture, among other fields, as an alternative to conventional pesticides.

-With environmental protection becoming an increasingly important global concern, biological control could represent a viable alternative to chemical control.
+As environmental protection increasingly emerges as a major global concern, biological control could represent a viable alternative to chemical control.

 This science-society debate will be moderated by: